andrew714-star/Eventapptest2/replit.md

 The UI is built with a comprehensive component system:

 - **Base Components**: shadcn/ui components for consistent design patterns
-- **Feature Components**: Calendar view, event modals, filter sidebar, and header
+- **Feature Components**: Calendar view, event modals, filter sidebar, and header with interactive map selection
 - **Layout System**: Responsive grid layout with mobile-first design
 - **Accessibility**: Built-in accessibility features through Radix UI primitives
+- **Interactive Map**: OpenStreetMap-based location selector with city markers and reverse geocoding

 The calendar component provides both calendar and list views with event filtering and search capabilities.
+The MapSelector component allows users to choose locations by clicking on an interactive map with city markers or anywhere on the map for reverse geocoding.

 # External Dependencies